Course and Academic Requirements

 For admitted students that have taken graduate courses on other units of the University of Puerto Rico system and in acredited universities and colleges, a maximum of up to a third of the required credits will be transfered, subject to the approval of the Graduate Affairs Committee.
 Transfered courses shall have been graded B (or its equivalent) or higher.
 Courses taken over five (5) years previous to admission or counted as part of the graduation requirements for an inferior degree will not be elegible for transfer.
 Practicum or internship requirements will not be transfered.
 The same maximum amount of credits can be approved via achievement test (8 A), in accordance to current regulations.
 The combination of both will never exceed one-third of the required credits.

 Terms for Completing the Degree

-Requirements for obtaining the Master's Degree should be completed within a maximum period of six (6) consecutive years, counted from the admissions date.
-The admissions date is the start of the academic semester for which the student was initially accepted.
+Requirements for obtaining the Master's Degree should be completed within a maximum period of five (5) consecutive years, counted from the admissions date.
+For part-time students, the term for completing the degree will be one additional year.
+The admissions date is the start of the academic semester for which the student was first registered at the school or program where he or she was initially accepted.